 Where can I watch it?

 The Boat Race is an extremely popular event for both Londoners and visitors and takes place in South West London.
-If you want to get a good view of the river, head to the banks of the Thames quite a bit before the race begins to grab a prime spot.
+If you want to get a good view of the river, head to the banks early to nab a spot.
 Locations that offer good views at the start of the race are Putney Embankment and Bishops Park, with Dukes Meadows and Chiswick Bridge the places to be as one team rows to glory.
 Check out a map of the course and decide where along the river would be best for you.
 Putney Bridge Tube Station is a stone’s throw away from the start of the race.

 It’s also broadcast on BBC1 if you’d prefer to watch it in maximum comfort.
 Both teams wear a different shade of blue so make sure you know which is Oxford and which is Cambridge before you start cheering!